Manuel Stewart

 Manuel Stewart (July 30, 1922 – May 27, 1954) was an American Negro league third baseman in the 1940s.

 A native of Chester, South Carolina, Stewart played for the Baltimore Elite Giants in 1946.
 He died in Elizabeth, New Jersey in 1954 at age 31.

+Stewart, who served in the United States Marine Corps during World War II, was serving as a patrolman in New Jersey for three years when he killed his girlfriend, Gladys Foreman, and then himself with his service revolver.